-In CY 2024, CABHC along with PerformCare and in collaboration with providers will continue to implement the value-based payment models that were presented to OMHSAS that will meet the 30% medical expense threshold.
-The services currently included in value-based contracts are Family Based Mental Health Services and Multi-Systemic Therapy.
+In CY 2025, CABHC along with PerformCare and in collaboration with providers will continue to implement the value-based payment models that were presented to OMHSAS that will meet the 30% medical expense threshold.
+The services currently included in value-based contracts are Family Based Mental Health Services and Multi-Systemic Therapy associated with the CBO requirement.
+This will be expanded to include Members discharged from Mental Health Inpatient facilities in 2025, bringing the VBP plan into compliance with the 85% requirement as noted previously.